dPhantum/syDB/README.md

 <p>
 	For example, when instantiating the ORM with the following <code>connection => "READ-ONLY"</code> it will use the DSN definition <code>READ_ONLY_DSN</code>in the environment file.
-This can be because you are using a replicated database for load balancing or extra security tha would prohibit any accidental updating of data.
+This can be because you are using a replicated database for load balancing or extra security that would prohibit any accidental updating of data.
 </p>